ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 * Any unexpected exceptions

 We will include the [UUID](https://github.com/ministryofjustice/hmpps-auth/blob/9296135ad842e6ec01945d679666ffd46c98654a/src/main/kotlin/uk/gov/justice/digital/hmpps/oauth2server/model/UserDetail.kt) of the current authenticated user in all log messages.

+In particular, we need to make sure we log all read operations done through our UI, because they will not be recorded by any other system.

 These log messages will be written to application `stdout` and `stderr`, which are [automatically aggregated by Cloud Platform into Azure Application Insights](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage), and which are retained there for 13 months.
 Correlation IDs in AppInsights allow reconstruction of cross-service data for comprehensive audit purposes; we should test that this is working before going live.